dsernahiguita/TMDBHydra/services/CliGo/service/README.md

 * Code 11: Error when the user is entering the season Id
 * Code 12: Error when the use is entering the episode Id

 ### Logs
+### Logs
+Errors logs are stored in text files into the path logs/ where the application is installed.
 ## License